zerodha/nithinkamath.me/content/blog/most-apps-today-have-become-unusable.md

 Not doing unto others what we don't want done unto us is deeply rooted in our philosophy.

 Here's our [philosophy.](https://zerodha.com/about/philosophy/)

+Check out this article from [The Ken](https://t.co/D2uTIKvqA7) about apps getting access to everything on the phone.